BitcoinDesign/Guide/guide/how-it-works/liquidity.md

 As users send and receive funds, the channel reserve will dynamically adjust so that it's always close to 1%.
 If a user spends 10,000 sats of their 100,000 sats local capacity, their new channel reserve will dynamically adjust from 1,000 sats (1% of 100,000 sats) to 900 sats (1% of 90,000).
 This amount adjusts upwards if the user receives funds.

+Each additional channel has its own channel reserve.
+For example, a user with 20 channels may have more funds locked in reserve than a user with only one channel.

 ### How does this affect users?

 Users can be confused when having funded a channel, but being unable to spend the full amount they have put in.